MarcStocker/First-Website-Project/README.md

 First off you need to have it installed.
 To install virtualenv

 0. Download and install Python.
-	* Make sure Python is in your environment 'PATH' variable
+	* Make sure Python is in your environment `PATH` variable
 0. Install pip - This link may be helpful for Windows users (https://pip.pypa.io/en/latest/installing/)
 	* Download get-pip.py (https://bootstrap.pypa.io/get-pip.py)
-	* Then run the following command - 'python get-pip.py'
+	* Then run the following command - `python get-pip.py`
-0. Upgrade pip - 'python -m pip install -U pip'
+0. Upgrade pip - `python -m pip install -U pip`
-0. Install virtualenv - 'pip install virtualenv'
+0. Install virtualenv - `pip install virtualenv`
 	- Hopefully that's all that needs to be done.
-I'll update this if I figure out extra steps/different commands are needed in windows.
+I`ll update this if I figure out extra steps/different commands are needed in windows.
-0. Navigate to the virtualenv folder - *REPO/codingenv/Sources*
+0. Navigate to the virtualenv folder - `*REPO/codingenv/Sources*`
-0. Run 'activate.ps1' found in the virtualenv's *Sources* folder by simply typing - '.\activate.ps1'
+0. Run `activate.ps1` found in the virtualenv's *Sources* folder by simply typing - `.\activate.ps1`
-	- If your PS says 'execution of scripts is disabled on this system' You'll need to execute the command 'Set-ExecutionPolicy RemoteSigned'.
-Enter \'y\', you should not have to do this step again.
+	- If your PS says `execution of scripts is disabled on this system` You`ll need to execute the command `Set-ExecutionPolicy RemoteSigned`.
+Enter `y`, you should not have to do this step again.

-THAT\'S it!
-Your commandline should now start with '(codingenv)' followed by your current folder path.
+THAT'S it!
+Your commandline should now start with `(codingenv)` followed by your current folder path.

-If you type in 'pip freeze' it should show you all current languages being used.
+If you type in `pip freeze` it should show you all current languages being used.

-* To exit the virtualenv type 'deactivate'
+* To exit the virtualenv type `deactivate`

 Launching virtualenv
 --------------------

-From the projects source dir type - '\codingenv\Scripts\activate.ps1' Or from the *edgarrawsite* project folder - '..\codingenv\Scripts\activate.ps1'
+From the projects source dir type - `\codingenv\Scripts\activate.ps1` Or from the *edgarrawsite* project folder - `..\codingenv\Scripts\activate.ps1`
- + I'll look for an easier way to accomplish this... but ultimately it's not high on my list, and from my current research looks to be impossible. :(
+ + I`ll look for an easier way to accomplish this... but ultimately it's not high on my list, and from my current research looks to be impossible. :(

 ----------------
-*Most of this information is for myself so that I don't have to re-google everything if I reinstall my OS*
+*Most of this information is for myself so that I don`t have to re-google everything if I reinstall my OS*